Svend Aadnesen Løge

 Svend Aadnesen Løge (3 October 1869 - 1 February 1948) was a Norwegian politician and temperance activist.

-Løge was born in Time to farmer Aadne Gunleifsen Sæland and Ingeborg Nesse.
+Løge was born in Time Municipality to farmer Aadne Gunleifsen Sæland and Ingeborg Nesse.
 He was elected representative to the Stortinget for the period 1925-1927, for the Social Democratic Labour Party of Norway.
 From 1927 to 1934 he was board member of the temperance organization Det norske Totalavholdsselskap; he had chaired the Stavanger chapter, where he also received honorary membership.